Is a Service Dog for Autism Right For You?

 Minimum criteria to apply for an autism service dog:

-- Diagnosis of autism and must be between 6 to 9 years of age.
+- Be between 6 – 9 years of age

-- Must be participating in ABA therapy or other intervention services or therapies.
+- Must be participating in therapy or other intervention services to support their child

-the Third-Party Handler. - The Third-Party Handler must have the ability to independently complete Team Training, a hands-on training course and reside in our campus dorms in Sylmar, CA for 10 days.
-Please visit our Team Training page to learn more.
+- The Third-Party Handler must have the ability to independently complete Team Training, a hands-on training course and reside in our campus dorms in Sylmar, CA for 10 days.
+Please visit our Team Training page to learn more

 Complete a Prequalifying Questionnaire »IMPORTANT NOTICE: The demand for a service dog far outweighs our available service dogs in training and we do not guarantee that every applicant will receive a dog.
 We screen and interview applicants whose needs match the strengths and skills of our dogs.